magneticio/vamp/README.md

 ![](http://vamp.io/img/vamp_logo_blue.svg)

 Vamp is the Very Awesome Microservices Platform.
+Vamp's core features are a platform-agnostic microservices DSL, easy A-B testing/canary releasing on everything and a deep and extendable metrics engine that monitors everything and directly feeds back into your services.

 Vamp is open source and mostly written in Scala, with some parts in Go.
+Vamp is currently in [alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha).
 Of course, Vamp is made of multiple services itself.
 Monolith bad, services good...

 1. [Vamp-core](https://github.com/magneticio/vamp-core) : the brains of the organization.
 2. [Vamp-pulse](https://github.com/magneticio/vamp-pulse) : takes care of storing and retrieving metrics and events.
 3. [Vamp-router](https://github.com/magneticio/vamp-router) : routes, balances and filters traffic in clever ways.

+## Deploy Vamp on your laptop

+Vamp can run on your laptop with one command.
+Check out our [Docker compose](https://github.com/magneticio/vamp-docker#run-vamp-with-a-mesos-and-marathon-cluster) script and get up and running.
+This should be enough to kick the tires.

+## Deploy Vamp with a serious backend

+Vamp uses underlying PaaS and container management platforms like Mesosphere.
+This is how you run Vamp [on a Mesosphere cluster](https://github.com/magneticio/vamp-docker#build-the-all-in-one-vamp-container-run-it-with-an-external-mesosmarathon).
+This should work on Google Compute Engine, Digital Ocean or anywhere where Mesos runs.
+This setup should enable to do some serious vamping!

-## More about Vamp
+## Using Vamp and more

-Vamp's core features are a platform-agnostic microservices DSL, A-B testing/canary releasing on everything and a deep and extendable metrics engine that monitors everything and directly feeds back into your services.

-Vamp's core features are a platform-agnostic microservices DSL, A-B testing/canary releasing on everything and a deep and extendable metrics engine that monitors everything and directly feeds back into your services.

-* Vamp is not a PaaS, but uses the power of PaaS systems under the hood, starting with the [Mesosphere](http://mesosphere.com) stack
-* Vamp is functionality agnostic, but functions well in an API centric, event driven and stateless environment.
-* Vamp is inspired by [Netflix OSS](http://netflix.github.io/) but also by Reactive programming patterns.
-Vamp comes in an open source flavour and an Enterprise™ flavour.
-* Vamp strongly focusses on giving you the benefit of microservices, without the downsides.

-For documentation, installation and all other info please check: [vamp.io](http://vamp.io)
+For documentation on using Vamp and all other info please check: [vamp.io](http://vamp.io/documentation/).

 ## Contributing